 The idea of kangaroo care was developed in Columbia in the 1970s to help counter steep premature infant mortality rates.
 Now, many doctors and midwives recommend it for both premature and full-term babies.

 “Birth is a big shock for babies,” says Hawk.
-“Practicing kangaroo care, especially just after your baby is born, helps ease the transition from the womb – a warm, comfortable, quiet place – to the considerably colder and louder outside world.”
+“Practicing kangaroo care, especially just after your baby is born, helps ease the transition from the uterus – a warm, comfortable, quiet place – to the considerably colder and louder outside world.”